Webstroverse/system-prompts-and-models-of-ai-tools/README.md

+# Private fork of system-prompts-and-models-of-ai-tools

+This is a private fork of [x1xhlol/system-prompts-and-models-of-ai-tools](https://github.com/x1xhlol/system-prompts-and-models-of-ai-tools), adapted for internal organization use.

+## Purpose of this private fork

+- Customize prompts for the organization's internal AI agents
+- Develop proprietary systems based on public models
+- Maintain version control of internal modifications
+- Selectively sync with upstream updates when appropriate

+## Privacy note

+This repository is kept private to protect proprietary customizations.
+According to GPL v3.0, externally distributed code based on these prompts must maintain the original license, but internal undistributed modifications may remain private.

 # **FULL v0, Cursor, Manus, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent & VSCode Agent (And other Open Sourced) System Prompts, Tools & AI Models**

 (All the published system prompts are extracted by myself, except the already open sourced ones and Manus)